Group Yoga Classes Private Yoga Sessions Meditation and Wellness

 Classes and individual sessions with Amy will focus on Hatha, Iyengar, Slow Flow and restorative styles of yoga with an emphasis on correct alignment and proper breathing.

 Private yoga sessions are an opportunity to serve body (asana), mind (meditation), and spirit (healing).
 Together we will create a personalized yoga program that is specifically for you and your goals based on your health, body type and lifestyle.
 I customize every session to your unique needs, to be done at your home, office, or facility of choice.

 Private yoga instruction can help you perfect the basics and expand your yoga practice.
 Whether you are new to yoga, healing from an injury, looking for stress relief, have specific goals, or need accountability to step on your mat, it will fit exactly what you need.

-$40.00 for 60 minutes at your location of choice, plus mileage.
+In person or virtual private and semi-private sessions will range from 30 minutes to 120 minutes.
+The cost varies from $30.00 to $75.00 an hour at the location of your choice, plus mileage.
 Discounts available for semi-private groups of 2-3 people.

 Where does yoga come from?

 The sage Patanjali was the first to write down the ancient practice of yoga in his classical work, the Yoga Sutras, which consists of 185 terse aphorisms.
 Yoga is described in more detail in the book Light on Yoga.

 Invocation to Patanjali